akvarium11/MoonPlayer/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the GPL-3.0 License.

 ---
 ---